sunejak/ElectricPrices/README.md

 The API itself id decribed here: https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html

-The data returned from the API is in XML, and to do fun stuff with it the data is converted to a JSON data structure.
+The data returned from the API is in XML, and to do fun stuff with it, the data is converted to a JSON data structure.

 Like this: